knutnergaard/smufolib/docs/api/cli.rst

 .. note::

-    Short flags for options may be redefined in the :ref:`cli.shortFlags` section of :ref:`smufolib.cfg`.
+    Short flags for options may be redefined in the :ref:`cli.shortFlags` configuration section.

 .. automodule:: smufolib.cli
     :members: